zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

       -- keywords: information processing, DFS traverse, comprehensively used the Function/Loop/Block information, basic scheduler implementation
       -- PS: Experiment 5a is just used to collect involved instructions in a IR file.

+**Experiment 6**: IN-PROGRESS: Build a GEP operation transformation pass for HLS (Passed implemented in previous experimented are analysis passes.)
+      -- Will be done before Frb 19th

 **usage example**

       When built, most test executables can be used like below but please check the source code for confirmation.